polishCurl/InMemoryObjectStorage/README.md

 ## Building
 This project uses [Bazel](https://bazel.build/) build system.

-Example Object Storage application is located in `example_app.cpp`.
+Example application is located in `example_app.cpp`.

-The application can be built with the following command:
+The Object Storage can be built with the following command:
 ```
 bazel build //:object_storage
 ```